 Right of Appeal

 If you receive a financial aid award and feel that the determination of financial need is not sufficient, you may be able to appeal the decision.
-To initiate such a process, contact your financial aid counselor to discuss your situation.
-Your counselor will determine whether options for additional aid consideration are available.
+To initiate such a process, contact your student financial services advisor to discuss your situation.
+Your advisor will determine whether options for additional aid consideration are available.
 You may be asked to provide supporting documentation.
 Appeals regarding the determination of financial need must contain new or additional facts not considered at the time need was determined.
-For details, please read Appeal Explanation (PDF).
+For details, please read Appeal Procedure Explanation (PDF)

 Accept your Award Online